 Starting a couple of years ago, American gave Concierge Key members two invites per year to Flagship First Dining, which they can use at their leisure.
 This is a nice way to reward their most valuable flyers in a space that would otherwise probably be empty.

-Now access has been extended in yet another way.
+Then American Airlines extended access in yet another way.

 American’s Flagship First Dining LAX

-The always knowledgable JonNYC noted that American will soon be testing selling access to Flagship First Dining, and it looks like that’s already happening.
+The always knowledgable JonNYC noted that American would be testing selling access to Flagship First Dining.

 I'm now expecting that we might soon see a test of Flagship Dining for-a-fee.